What Was the Main Goal of the Settlement House Movement?

 The Social and Cultural Impact of Settlement Houses

 Settlement houses fundamentally reshaped urban communities by fostering social cohesion and cultural exchange.
+Settlement workers often learned immigrants’ languages and traditions while introducing them to American civic norms, creating a space for mutual adaptation rather than forced assimilation.
 They served as vital hubs where immigrants and native-born citizens interacted, breaking down barriers of prejudice and misunderstanding.
-Settlement workers often learned immigrants’ languages and traditions while introducing them to American civic norms, creating a space for mutual adaptation rather than forced assimilation.
 This cultural bridge-building was revolutionary in an era rife with nativism.

 Legacy and Enduring Influence

-On top of that, settlement houses redefined philanthropy.
+Also worth noting, settlement houses redefined philanthropy.
 By shifting from charity to empowerment—providing tools (education, healthcare, civic training) rather than just aid—they anticipated contemporary models of asset-based community development.
 Jane Addams’ vision of "democracy as a way of life" remains a cornerstone of participatory governance, reminding societies that true progress requires shared responsibility.

 Conclusion